Linear park of the Saint-Charles and Berger rivers

-The linear park of the Saint-Charles and Berger rivers (French: Parc linéaire des rivières Saint-Charles et du Berger) is a linear park public of the Quebec city.
+The linear park of the Saint-Charles and Berger rivers (French: Parc linéaire des rivières Saint-Charles et du Berger) is a public linear park of the Quebec city.
 It runs along the rivers Saint-Charles and du Berger between Saint-Charles Lake and port of Québec.
 It has a 32 km footpath and a 8 km cycle path on Rivière-Saint-Charles Corridor.

 Portrait

 Development

-The park was inaugurated on September 17, 2008 under the name Parc linear de la rivière Saint-Charles.
-Its development is linked to the depollution and redevelopment of the river banks which, in total, required investments of $160 million by the government of Canada, that of Quebec, the City of Quebec, as well as the Quebec Wildlife Foundation which provided a contribution of 300 000 dollars.
+The park was inaugurated on September 17, 2008, under the name Parc linear de la rivière Saint-Charles.
+Its development is linked to the cleanup and redevelopment of the river banks which, in total, required investments of $160 million by the government of Canada, that of Quebec, the City of Quebec, as well as the Quebec Wildlife Foundation which provided a contribution of 300 000 dollars.

 These works consisted of the removal of 8 km of concrete shoreline, the creation of 65000 m2 of wildlife habitat including the planting of 600 hardwood and coniferous trees, 1500 shrubs and 20000 herbaceous plants, construction of 14 retention basins to prevent excess wastewater from ending up in the river during heavy rains.
 The objective of this work undertaken in 1996 was to renaturalize the banks in order to allow the return of aquatic avian fauna and to withdraw from the Saint-Charles River its title of the most polluted river in Canada.
 The development of the walking path itself will have cost nine million dollars and the renaturalization of the shores will be carried out at a cost of 25 million.
 These successful works allow the reappearance of various species that were no longer found there such as the cormorant or the great blue heron.

 The inauguration day, despite the rain, 280 walkers participated in the activities, offering different routes on the trails and a traditional Wendat show in Wendake.
 Starting in 2010, the Société de la rivière Saint-Charles will add to their traditional canoeing of the river hiking activities on the linear park trail for the 14th edition of the Fête de la Rivière Saint-Charles.